 Johnny Mac Tennis Project (JMTP) (Randall’s Island)

-John McEnroe's 501(c)(3) nonprofit, founded in 2012 and a USTA National Junior Tennis & Learning chapter, providing free weekly instruction to more than 1,500 NYC public-school students and need- and merit-based scholarships to train at JMTA.
+John McEnroe’s 501(c)(3) nonprofit, founded in 2012 and a USTA National Junior Tennis & Learning chapter, providing free weekly instruction to more than 1,500 NYC public-school students plus need- and merit-based JMTA scholarships.

-New York Junior Tennis & Learning (NYJTL) (New York City)
+New York Junior Tennis & Learning (NYJTL) (All five boroughs)

-Founded in 1971 by Arthur Ashe, NYJTL is the nation's largest provider of free youth tennis and education programs, serving tens of thousands of New York City children each year across all five boroughs.
+Founded in 1971 by Arthur Ashe, NYJTL is the nation’s largest provider of free youth tennis and education programs, serving tens of thousands of New York City children each year.

 Cary Leeds Center for Tennis & Learning (Crotona Park, Bronx)